History and exam

 Oropharyngeal symptoms other than sore throat with associated hyperemia are not common.

 Although children with chronic medical conditions such as pulmonary, renal, or cardiac disease have a high risk of complications of influenza, otherwise healthy children are at risk simply because of their age.
-Children aged <5 years are more likely to be hospitalized than older children; those aged <2 years are at elevated risk of complications attributable to influenza.
+Children ages <5 years are more likely to be hospitalized than older children; those ages <2 years are at elevated risk of complications attributable to influenza.

 In patients with moderate or severe COPD, the presence of any virus in upper airway secretions is strongly associated with the development of COPD exacerbations.
 These data support the causative role of viruses in triggering COPD exacerbations in the community.